yanbozyb/AE_CSAL/README.md

     └── ftl_mempool.h
 ```

-Note: any SPDK applications (e.g., vhost, nvmf_tgt, iscsi_tht) can use CSAL to construct a block-level cache for storage acceleration.
+Note: any SPDK application (e.g., vhost, nvmf_tgt, iscsi_tht) can use CSAL to construct a block-level cache for storage acceleration.
 In the following case, we will use vhost as an example that is the same as our EuroSys paper.

 ## 3. Kick-the-tire Instructions (10+ minutes)
 ### Overview
 The figure describes the high level architecture of what we will build in this guide.
 First, we construct a CSAL block device (the red part in figure).
 Second, we start a vhost target and assign this CSAL block device to vhost (the yellow part in figure).
 Third, we launch a virtual machine (the blue part in figure) that communicates with the vhost target.
 Finally, you will get a virtual disk in the VM.
 The virtual disk is accelerated by CSAL.

 ### Prerequisites
-#### Hardware Requirement
+#### Hardware Requirements
 - Storage:
   - NVMe QLC SSD
   - NVMe Optane SSD or SLC SSD with VSS capability (4K + 64B format)
 - Memory: at least 30GB DRAM.

- QLC SSD will be used as capacity device (denoted as /dev/nvme0n1 in the following instructions) while Optane/SSD SSD (denoted as /dev/nvme1n1 in the following instructions) will be used as cache device.
+ QLC SSD will be used as capacity device (denoted as /dev/nvme0n1 in the following instructions) while Optane/SLC SSD (denoted as /dev/nvme1n1 in the following instructions) will be used as cache device.

-#### Prepare SPDK
+#### Preparing SPDK
 1. Get the source code:
    ```bash
    git clone https://github.com/spdk/spdk --recursive